 However, if none of them has this type of insurance, it can be a bit of a challenge for you to find one.
 Tyre insurance comparison can be difficult, since each company offers not just different quotes but also different conditions.
 So here are a few tips.

-- Read as many tyre insurance reviews as you can.
+- Read as many tyre and wheel insurance reviews as you can.
 Your best bet here is to read the reviews on independent websites, and not those on the insurance provider’s website.
-Make a list of the insurance companies that seem to have a good reputation.
+Make a list of the insurance companies that seem to have a good reputation

-- Go to the official website of each of these providers, and find if their tyre insurance details matches your needs.
+- Go to the official website of each of these providers, and find if their tyre and wheel insurance details matches your needs.

 - Ask for a tyre insurance quote from at least 3 companies.
 Check the details of the policy if they cover the type of wheel you have, or if they also cover criminal damage to your tyres.